What Are Some Popular Careers in Wildlife Management?

 Wildlife Management Career Overview

-Wildlife management is a field of study that encompasses many careers in ensuring the health and safety of wildlife populations.
-If you like the outdoors, you may want a wildlife management job, such as a wildlife biologist, wildlife range manager or a wildlife refuge manager.
+The field of wildlife management includes many careers that focus on the health and safety of wildlife populations.
+If you like being outdoors, you may want a wildlife management job, such as a wildlife biologist, wildlife range manager or a fishery biologist.
 If you prefer the indoors, you may want to become a teacher.
-Many jobs require a bachelor's degree in wildlife management, biology, wildlife biology or zoology, and college teaching positions require a graduate degree, typically a doctorate.
+Most jobs in this field require a wildlife and fisheries degree, such as wildlife management, wildlife biology, or zoology.
+College teaching positions require a graduate degree, typically a doctorate.